XiaoquinNUDT/Three-SNN-learning-algorithms-in-Brian2/README.md

 - evaluation/spike_counter_visualization.py : the python script for visualization the spike number during training.
 - evaluation/testing_accuracy.py : a python script for reading the testing accuracy after every training iteration.
 This script should be copied to the corresponding simulation folder, so you should check the relative route before running.
 - evaluation/spike_standard_deviation.py : a python script for calculating the spike number deviation after every training iteration.
 This script should be copied to the main folder, so you should check the relative route before running.
+## source file description in Spike generation
+- spike_generation_run.sh : the top-level bash shell for running the spike generation python script.
+- spike_recorder_focal.py : the Brian2 simulation script for generating the spike train for MNIST dataset.
+Before running the spike generation script, MNIST dataset should be saved in a folder "dataset_mnist" along with the folder "Spike generation".
 ## User guide
 The code is tested in bash on Ubuntu 16.04.
 The top-level script 'talent_run.sh' run most of the scripts for simulation and data process.
 For example, if you want to simulate the SNN learning algorithm with 10000 training examples and 1000 testing examples.
-You should do
+Firstly, you should run the spike generation script to generate the spike train used in your simulation.
+Secondly, run the 'talent_run.sh' in terminal, and input the simulation parameters as recommended.